The Escape: Chapter Seven: The Moment

 Alaina patted his back.
 “On a trip, honey.”

+His face tightened.
 “A trip where?
 Why are we in the forest?”
 He tried to wiggle out of Alaina’s arms, making a sound of frustration when she held tight.
 She had spent time walking around the house holding a heavy duffel bag preparing for the journey.
-As a woman, she had limited options to increase strength, but she got creative.
+As a woman, she had limited options for strength training, but she got creative.

 “Stay where you are,” I said.
 “We’re on an important trip.
 It’s a surprise.
 Go back to sleep.”